-Here is my new poetry collection which features the ghostly voices of historical figures such as Shakespeare, Henry VIII, Abraham Lincoln and Queen Victoria.
+This poetry collection features the ghostly voices of historical figures such as Shakespeare, Henry VIII, Abraham Lincoln and Queen Victoria.
+It is available at Amazon, Woodbridge Emporium and Dial Lane Books in Ipswich.

 If you would like to use the collection in an educational setting or a with a community group, here are thirty activity ideas which you might find useful.
 These include arranging performances of the poems, using the book in drama lessons and a recipe for making the delicious semla buns!